genomicsITER/cirdb/README.md

 <a name="Update logs"></a>
 ## Update logs

-> [1] November xx, 2025.
+> [1] November xy, 2025.
 This repository goes public.

 > [2] Chapter 1.
 Developing a reference genetic catalog of the Canary Islands population (CIRdb) (September 2022).